-Tech co-founder 2-3 startups like Ravox.com and SocialDefender.com, strong in social commerce, scalable platforms.
-Founder of web development agency.
+Tech co-founder 2-3 startups like LocoLogic, Ravox.com, and SocialDefender.com, strong in marketplaces, mobile apps, scalable platforms.
+Founder of web and mobile development agency.
 If you have questions about dev stack selection, technical architecture, scalability, web app performance call me

 I heard many variations of this question during the initial phases of building startups from new entrepreneurs.